SanHalacoglu/TranslationProjectForSportWorks/README.md

 *   **Row 1:** Product Codes
 *   **Row 2:** All the English product info in an unformatted manner (descriptions, attributes, and compositions)

-The app then translates and formats this English product information.
-A simple and low-cost solution to a time-consuming problem.
+The app then translates and formats this English product information into Turkish using the ChatGPT API (model 4o).
+This provides a simple, automated, and low-cost solution to a time-consuming problem.

 ### How To Run